shan-weiqiang/shan-weiqiang.github.io/_posts/2024-07-14-understanding-types.md

 - Plain language binding: Protocol Buffers provide compiler to compile schema into language specific code representation, just like XTypes
 - Dynamic language binding: Compared with XTypes, Protocol Buffers' support for dynamic types is different and less complete.
 Protocol Buffers do have full representation at runtime using *Descriptor* class, but the dynamic type system is not hierarchically and recursively built like XTypes.
 Protocol Buffers use it's reflection system to support dynamic types.
 When building a dynamic type, Protocol Buffers does not hierarchically create dynamic data like XTypes, instead, it first allocate one chunk of memory, then recursively resolve *Descriptor* and use inplacement new operator to assign the position of every data member and create cooresponding *Field*, finally it use the reflection system to build a *Message*, which is *the same* type with the plain language binding.
 As we can see, the memory layout for plain language binding and dynamical language binding in Protocol Buffers is very similar.
 The most apparent difference compared with XTypes is that the dynamically created message and the plain language binding message is of the same type!

-## Introspection/Reflection

-*The ability to inspect the code in the system and see object types is not reflection, but rather Type Introspection.
-Reflection is then the ability to make modifications at runtime by making use of introspection.
-The distinction is necessary here as some languages support introspection, but do not support reflection.
-One such example is C++.* [source](https://stackoverflow.com/questions/37628/what-is-reflection-and-why-is-it-useful).
-According to this definition, dynamic types support(or, at least equipped with the ability to support) reflection, since it can know it’s field at runtime and can change the value of it.
-Statically compiled types has no way of knowing itself at runtime.
-Dynamic type can be considered prerequisite for reflection, even though not inevitably result in reflection(by not providing corresponding API).